Vikki and Danny tell the story of Betty Boo…

 We took her over to our own vets first thing Monday morning.
-The vet, Sofia, promised to try anything and everything to make her better.
+The veterinarian, promised to try anything and everything to make her better.
 She even offered her own cats for a blood transfusion as things became more critical.
 We’ll never forget this.

 We received a call at 6pm on that Monday, the 4th of July, from the vets, which didn’t relay good news.
 Betty was slipping away, didn’t have long and would we attend.
 Libby and I shot out of the door and drove up the road as fast as allowed.
 Betty was laid out on a table with air and gas being administered.
 She was suffering, she was pale.
 Her jellybean toes were no longer pink, her gums milk white.
 We were losing her.
 There was nothing we could do.
 I even shot home and collected Badger in case of a last roll of the dice were possible with a blood transfusion but it was far too late.
 Poor Badger spent time in the vets without doing much apart from being present in the room next door whilst Betty passed away.

 I watched as Betty slipped from us.
 She fought, and fought hard every inch of the way.
 She was a natural born fighter.
 Libby held her head, I held her paw, we stroked her and kissed her cheek, her heart rate slowed and Sofia the vet listened to it as it came to a halt.
 I asked if she’d gone.
 She had.
 The finality of Betty’s life struck all too soon.
 She was three and a half years old, around 30 in human years.
 Tragically early.
 She had so much more to give.